aarnphm/aarnphm.github.io/content/dump/university/philo-1aa3/Socrates.md

 > Platonic Idea (Form)
 > The idea of X is the form all particular Xs share, and which cause them to be X.

-Plato -> Idea for all Socrates asks
+Plato --> Idea for all Socrates asks
--> More than materialism
+--> More than materialism
--> from Socratic or Platonic is wrong - Idea is not material, not body in space or time - Ordinary experience
+--> from Socratic or Platonic is wrong - Idea is not material, not body in space or time - Ordinary experience

 Charges for Athenian trials?

-Animosity wrt to his way of being?
+Animosity with regards to to his way of being?